JarneDirken/2023-DevOps_Project/README.md

 ## 📚 What I Learned

 During this project, I've improved my C# and problem solving skills.
+Also leared a thing or two about storing data in a database and retrieving it.

 ### 🧠 Brain: